Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 ```

 :::caution Multi-Generation Children and Scale
 If you are dealing with more than one generation of nested children where each parent and child have scale values other than `Vector3.one`, then mixing the `WorldPositionStays` value when parenting and removing a parent will impact how the final scale is calculated!
-If you want to maintain the same values before parenting when removing a parent from a child, then you need to use the same `WorldPositionStays` value used when the child was parented.
+If you want to keep the same values before parenting when removing a parent from a child, then you need to use the same `WorldPositionStays` value used when the child was parented.
 :::

 ### Only A Server (or A Host) Can Parent NetworkObjects